 Finance Committee is to provide expert advice to the Council both on the University's financial performance in the current year and also the financial implications of any future plans.

-- Review and advise Council on the University’s budget.
+2. Review and advise Council on the University's budget and annual financial statements.

 (ii) the Treasury Management Policy of the University